pklaus/pi-top-install/README.md

 ```

 If necessary, you need to expand your file system, using the menu item *Raspberry Pi Configuration*.
 Also, make sure that
-i2c and spi are enabled in *Raspberry Pi Configuration*
+i2c and spi are enabled in *Raspberry Pi Configuration*.
+Answer Yes if asked during the installation, which will take several minutes.

 **Install pi-top-hub software**